-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at measurement date - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs) that the Company can access at measurement date Information about the valuation techniques and inputs used in determining the fair value of various assets and liabilities are disclosed in Note 34.3.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at measurement date ii.
+Expected credit loss

+- Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and

+- Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs) that the Company can access at measurement date Information about the valuation techniques and inputs used in determining the fair value of various assets and liabilities are disclosed in Note 35.3.